zulip/zulip/templates/zerver/help/configure-email-notifications.md

 # Configure email notifications

-{!follow-steps.md!} configure your settings to receive email notifications for private messages and @-mentions sent while you are offline.
+Follow the following steps to configure your settings to receive email notifications for private messages and @-mentions sent while you are offline.

 1. Go to the [Notifications](/#settings/notifications)